Anon-Planet/thgtoa/guide.md

 If the VPN provider knows nothing about you, it should mitigate any issue due to them not logging but logging anyway.

-## Some Advanced targeted techniques:
+## Some Advanced targeted techniques

 ![][171]